-As the theory of the firm literature continued to develop, the identification of transaction costs, monitoring costs, and team production remained central concepts.
-Again, the critical question is still why some economic activities take place in markets and others take place within firms.
-Using the transaction-costs model, Oliver Williamson and others have identified the types of contractual difficulties which are likely to lead to firm governance, rather than market solutions.
-In situations where contributions and compensation can be harder to define, the parties will be left with incomplete contracts that require a governance structure to prevent opportunism.
-This opportunism will be particularly problematic where one or both of the parties must invest significant resources in assets specific to the particular firm, project, or transaction.
-This asset specificity makes the parties susceptible to hold-ups from their contractual
+As the theory of the firm literature continued to develop, the critical question remained why some economic activities take place in markets and others take place within firms.
+The transaction-costs model identifies the types of contractual difficulties which are likely to lead to firm governance rather than market solutions.
+In situations where contributions and compensation can be harder to define, the parties will be left with incomplete contracts that require a